timothy733/MyClaudeApps/README.md

 ## Loyverse Data Export

 A single PowerShell script that pulls your **current item inventory** and a trailing window of **receipts** straight from the Loyverse API into a two-sheet Excel workbook.
-No Google Sheets plugin, no server, no manual exports — just run the script.

 ### What you get